-- key The secret key used to encrypt and decrypt messages - encoder The encoder class used to decode the given key decrypt (ciphertext, nonce=None, encoder=<class 'nacl.encoding.RawEncoder'>) Decrypts the ciphertext using the given nonce and returns the plaintext message.
+- key The secret key used to encrypt and decrypt messages - encoder The encoder class used to decode the given key decrypt (ciphertext, nonce=None, encoder=<class 'nacl.encoding.RawEncoder'>)

 Variables

 - KEY_SIZE The size that the key is required to be. - NONCE_SIZE The size that the nonce is required to be.